LanaCreegan/The-Cookie-Dough-Company-PP5/README.md

 - The newsletter signup form is located at the bottom of the footer.

+### Search Engine Optimisation
+To optimise the site for search engines, a sitemap.xml and robots.txt files have been created.

+Long-tail and short-tail keywords were added to the meta tag within the base.html file.
+These were selected based on their relevance to the products.

 ## Features
 ### Nav Bar
 #### Links